clp-research/clemcore/docs/howto_add_games.md

 ### Preliminaries

 If you're completely new to this, it might make sense to look at two Jupyter notebooks that we provide here, which explain how to set up new games a bit more from scratch:

 - [How to Prototype Games](https://github.com/clp-research/clembench/blob/main/docs/howto_prototype_games.ipynb) explains how to use our backends to make first tests of prompts with a variety of LLMs easy to do, and then how to prototype your game loop.
-- [How to Add Games](https://github.com/clp-research/clembench/blob/main/docs/howto_add_games_example.ipynb) takes this further and shows how you get from the prototype to an implementation that can use all the clembench infrastructure for running the game repeatedly with different instances and models.
+- [How to Add Games](https://github.com/clp-research/clembench/blob/main/docs/howto_add_games_example.ipynb) takes this further and shows how you get from the prototype to an implementation that can use all the clemcore infrastructure for running the game repeatedly with different instances and models.

 ### Introduction

 The benchmark is run for a particular game -- for example the taboo game -- using the follow command:

 ```
-python3 scripts/cli.py run -g taboo -m gpt-3.5-turbo-1106
+clem run -g taboo -m gpt-3.5-turbo-1106
 ```

-_Note: when only a single model for a 2-player game is given, then clem will use this model for both players!_
+_Note: when only a single model for a 2-player game is given, then clemcore will use this model for both players!_

 As taboo is a game of two players (a clue giver and a guesser) we could theoretically also let two different models play the game which would look like:

 ```
-python3 scripts/cli.py run -g taboo -m gpt-3.5-turbo-1106 gpt-4-0613
+clem run -g taboo -m gpt-3.5-turbo-1106 gpt-4-0613
 ```

 ### GameBenchmark class

 When the command is executed then the `run` routine in `benchmark.py` will determine the game code that needs to be invoked.
 For this the benchmark code loads all **subclasses** of type `GameBenchmark` and calls `setup()` on them.
 The setup method already loads the game instances (`self.load_json("in/instances.json")`).
 After this each game benchmark **subclass** is asked if it applies to the given game name, here `taboo`.

 Therefore, such a **subclass** has to be provided with a specific game name for each game to be run in the benchmark, for example for taboo:

 ```
 class TabooGameBenchmark(GameBenchmark):

-    def __init__(self):
-        super().__init__(GAME_NAME)

-    def get_description(self):
+    def __init__(self, game_spec: GameSpec):
-        return "Taboo game between two agents where one has to describe a word for the other to guess."
+        super().__init__(game_spec)

-    def create_game_master(self, experiment: Dict, player_backends: List[str]) -> GameMaster:
+    def create_game_master(self, experiment: Dict, player_models: List[Model]) -> GameMaster:
-        return Taboo(experiment, player_backends)
+        return Taboo(self.game_spec, experiment, player_models)

-    def is_single_player(self) -> bool:
+    def create_game_scorer(self, experiment: Dict, game_instance: Dict) -> GameScorer:
-        return False
+        return TabooScorer(self.game_name, experiment, game_instance)
 ```

-The respective subclass simply provides the `GAME_NAME=taboo` and the `GameBenchmark` super class is taking care of most of the necessary plumbing and executes the main logic for a benchmark run (calling the game master, loading files etc.).
+The respective subclass simply provides the game's `GameSpec` and the `GameBenchmark` super class is taking care of most of the necessary plumbing and executes the main logic for a benchmark run (calling the game master, loading files etc.).

-Aside: The return value of `get_description` is shown for the `python3 scripts/cli.py ls` command.

 Then the benchmark code checks if your game is single or multiplayer game (the default is multi-player), so that the `-m gpt-3.5-turbo-1106` option is properly handled.
 Then the `run(dialog_pair,temperature)` method is called which is already implemented by `GameBenchmark`.
 This is when the `GameMaster` becomes relevant (which should be returned by your `create_game_master()` factory method).

 ### GameMaster class

-Now for each experiment in the `instances.json` -- that has been loaded on_setup() -- the game benchmark code applies the given dialog pair (or if not given tries to determine the dialogue pair from the instance information).
+Now for each experiment in the `instances.json` -- that has been loaded `on_setup()` -- the game benchmark code applies the given dialog pair (or if not given tries to determine the dialogue pair from the instance information).

 Aside: There is also the option to provide multiple dialogue pairings in the experiments in `instances.json`.